MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 }
 ```

 As a special performance optimization, struct types (and no other type), which are normally passed by value as a full copy, can be made to be passed by pointer to the immutable struct.
-This is achieved with the `ref const` (in this order) keyword, which marks the struct parameter as an input parameter but instructs the marshaler to pass a pointer to its storage instead of a full copy of it.
-Note however that the struct is immutable; the pointer is conceptually a "const pointer".
+This is achieved with the `ref const` (*not* `const ref`) keyword, which marks the struct parameter as an input parameter, but instructs the marshaler to pass a pointer to the struct's storage, instead of passing a full copy of the struct.
+Note however that the struct is immutable; the pointer is conceptually a *const pointer*.
 There is no boxing involved.
 This is a practical choice when accepting a value as large as a [**Matrix4x4**](/uwp/api/windows.foundation.numerics.matrix4x4), for example.

 ```idl
 runtimeclass Test